10 Signs Your Process for Hiring Salespeople is Broken

 Sign #8: New Well-Qualified Hires Flameout (or Quit) Quickly

 If your top hires fail to succeed or leave relatively soon, correctly set expectations in the hiring process.
-You should also carefully review your onboarding process.
+You should also carefully review your sales hiring process.

 A successful onboarding program reduces the attrition of your new hires.